theprojectsomething/cloudflare-stream/README.md

 ##### uploadOptions.onStart?: Function (`<tus-js-client: Upload>`)

 The `onStart` option sets a callback to be fired when the upload starts.
-Arguments include the wrapped [tus-js-client's](https://github.com/tus/tus-js-client#new-tusuploadfile-options) instantiated `upload` object, allowing the upload to be paused `upload.abort()` and then restarted `upload.start()` and for various [options and values](https://github.com/tus/tus-js-client#new-tusuploadfile-options) to be accessed.
+Returned arguments include the wrapped [tus-js-client's](https://github.com/tus/tus-js-client#new-tusuploadfile-options) instantiated `upload` object, allowing the upload to be paused with `upload.abort()` and then restarted with `upload.start()`.
+It is also useful for accessing other [tus options and values](https://github.com/tus/tus-js-client#new-tusuploadfile-options).

 ##### uploadOptions.onProgress?: Function (bytesUploaded: Number, bytesTotal: Number)